rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 #### Working together

-Let's suppose that we have \\(n\\) workers within a company, and we would like to known: *for any two workers, how many days of the week do they work together?*
+Let's suppose that we have \\(n\\) workers within a company, and we would like to know: *for any two workers, how many days of the week do they work together?*
 This problem can be easily solved using bit sets.
-Before we start, for clarity sake, let's depict the problem mathematically.
+Before we start, for clarity's sake, let's depict the problem mathematically.
 First, let's define a set \\(W\\) whose elements, \\( w_1, w_2, \cdots, w_i\\), represent days of the week: